Tuchola Forest

-The Tuchola Forest, also known as Tuchola Pinewoods or Tuchola Conifer Woods, (the latter a literal translation of Bory Tucholskie; Tëchòlsczé Bòrë; Tuchler or Tucheler Heide) is a large forest complex near the town of Tuchola in northern Poland, which lies between the Brda and Wda Rivers, within the Gdańsk Pomerania region.
+The Tuchola Forest, also known as Tuchola Pinewoods or Tuchola Conifer Woods, (the latter a literal translation of Bory Tucholskie; Tëchòlsczé Bòrë; Tuchler or Tucheler Heide) is a large forest complex near the town of Tuchola in northern Poland.
+It lies between the Brda and Wda rivers, within the Gdańsk Pomerania region.
 The largest towns in the area are Czersk and Tuchola.

 The designation may also refer to the eponymous historical land and ethnocultural region, World War II battle, geomorphological mesoregion, phytogeographic landscape region and syntaxonomical subregion, nature and forest mesoregion, promotional forest complex, Biosphere Reserve, Natura 2000 Special Protection Area, national park, LEADER/CLLD local action group, or a number of local associations.
 Geographical extent varies greatly among these units or entities.

 Geography, nature and ecology

 With 3,200 km2 of dense spruce and pine forest, the area is one of the biggest forests in Poland and Central Europe.